 Most of us have watched the 1960s smash hit The Beverly Hillbillies, some of us when it was on originally back in the 60s.
-The tongue and cheek comedy is about a hillibilly (today would be called a redneck or if for those on the far left a "white privilege predator") by the name of Jed.
-He's hunting for food and when shooting at an animal misses and hits the ground.
-What kind of country man is such a bad shot that he would hit the ground with a bullet instead of his hunted prey.
+The tongue and cheek comedy is about a hillibilly (today would be called a redneck or for those on the far left a "white privilege predator") by the name of Jed Clampett.
+He's hunting for food and while shooting at an animal misses and instead hits the ground.
+What kind of country man is such a bad shot that he would hit the ground with a bullet instead of his prey?
 Well at least for this poorly shooting redneck it's his lucky day, the ground starts to bubbling up crude.
-Well before the day of environmentalist for sure.
+Well this show was before the day of environmentalist for sure.

 Now to the present day.
 We have this assumption rich people in this country are rich because they are super smart and so hard working.
 When they were in school it was studying and books.
+Never friends, parties, sports, movies.
 Today while us slackers dare to actually spend time with our family, go out to a leisurely dinner or spend a day at the beach or a park the rich are toiling away 16-18 hours a day creating their fortune.